 From the Masters at the Movies column of the March 2012 issue of Perspectives on History

-Denise J. Youngblood is professor of history at the University of Vermont where she has served as department chair and as vice provost for faculty and academic affairs.
+Denise J. Youngblood is professor of history at the University of Vermont where she has served as department chair and vice provost for faculty and academic affairs.
 A specialist in Soviet cultural politics, she has written extensively on the Russian and Soviet film industry.
-Her most recent books are Russian War Films: On the Cinema Front, 1914–2005 (2007) and, with Tony Shaw, Cinematic Cold War: The American and Soviet Struggle for Hearts and Minds (2010).
+Her most recent books are Russian War Films: On the Cinema Front, 1914–2005 (2007) and Cinematic Cold War: The American and Soviet Struggle for Hearts and Minds, with Tony Snow (2010).

 Copyright © American Historical AssociationLast Updated: April 6, 2012 10:23 AM